 Tips To Keep Food-Allergic Individuals Safe, And More!

 Feel free to share both the PowerPoint PDF and the food allergy presentation audio recording.
+In this, I use the terms “cross-contact” and “cross-contamination” interchangeably, but now know that those are very different.
+Here’s an article explaining the two definitions: cross-contact vs cross-contamination

 The #1 food allergy resource I utilize is the Trader Joe’s phone number to inquire about their products via sku # or barcode #.
-I’m lucky to have a TJs in my city.
+I’m lucky to have a TJ’s in my city.
 Occasionally the phone line undergoes maintenance, but overall, it’s been the most helpful resource to understand the food allergy risk-level of food products.
 Often if I’m having trouble finding a specific peanut-free facility product, I’ll try looking at Trader Joe’s first and call on items.

 The free Spokin App is a global food allergy tool that connects you with a social network of other food allergy individuals who can mark places such as bakeries, restaurants, and ice cream shops as safe for certain food allergies.
 Within the app, you and other users are able to leave reviews and mark individual brands and products as safe or not-safe for food allergens.
 Spokin markets itself as, “A food allergy app and lifestyle platform on a mission to make managing food allergies and celiac easier.”